Cube structures of the universal minimal system, nilsystems and applications: Applications

-If, in the definition of PI systems, proximal extensions are replaced by almost one-to-one extensions, we obtain the notion of {\em AI systems}.
-If instead of proximal extensions are replaced by trivial extensions (i.e., no proximal extensions are allowed), we have {\em I systems}.
+If, in the definition of PI systems, the extensions $\phi_{\iota}: W_{\iota + 1} \to W_{\iota}$ are either almost one-to-one or equicontinuous, we obtain the notion of {\em AI systems.} Note that any AI system is a PI system.
+If we further ask that all the $\phi_{\iota}$ are equicontinuous (meaning that no nontrivial proximal extensions are allowed), we obtain the notion of {\em I systems}.
 In this terminology, the structure theorem for distal systems can be stated as follows:

 \begin{theorem}[{\cite[Theorems 2.3 and 2.4]{Furstenberg_structure_distal_flows:1963}}] A metric minimal system is distal if and only if it is an $I$-system. \end{theorem}